Updated May 12, 2026

 Figure 2.6 in CMOS lists the traditional proofreaders’ marks and what they mean:

 Figure 2.7 shows how the marks in figure 2.6 would be applied.
-Here’s the first part:
+Here are the first several lines of that figure:

 What would this pencil-marked page look like as a marked-up PDF file?